Dekai21/Multi_Agent_Intersection/videos/README.md

 # Videos

-In addition to the code, we release 4 videos depicting the online evaluations of the various configurations on CARLA-SUMO co-simulation.
+In addition to the code, we release multiple videos depicting the online evaluations of the various configurations on CARLA-SUMO co-simulation.

+* [ours.mp4](https://drive.google.com/file/d/1rURmlHGFAXoQS0onCkoxaD1Rd1pQBk08/view?usp=share_link): This video shows the performance of our model on CARLA.
+It was trained with collision cost and data augmentation.
+Data from other vehicles is also aggregated by the model.
+* [no_aggregation.mp4](https://drive.google.com/file/d/18dkffrGgGv6HGH1eKuob3FrlcZyirap4/view?usp=share_link): Similar to our model, however data aggregation from surrounding vehicles is not done.
+Clearly, the performance deterioration is significant.
+* [no_collision_cost.mp4](https://drive.google.com/file/d/1MzzQ5R4_oDAq1RHWCMg7PMwHJyYhDyao/view?usp=share_link): Similar to our model, however this approach is not trained with the collision cost.
+One can observe that vehicle to vehicle collisions increase.
+* [no_augmentation_cost.mp4](https://drive.google.com/file/d/1N46ZOt6z1COukUJpjd471URmp9eeV9vq/view?usp=share_link): Also similar to our model, but training is done without any data augmentation.
+It can be seen that the vehicles have trouble maintaining their lane and wander off to eventually crash with the road boundaries; otherwise with other vehicles if they are in the way.
+* [past_trajectory.mp4](https://drive.google.com/file/d/1VG2B83JTzf8VbCR6rqJI0loXxL7u45eA/view?usp=share_link): This is the model which uses past trajectory information instead of the intention information of the vehicle.
+Due to this the behaviour of the vehicles is indecisive causing haphazard behaviour and significant collisions.